 We are pioneering neuroprotection using acute omega-3 fatty acid therapeutics developed by DeckTherapeutics’ Founder Dr. Richard Deckelbaum at Columbia University in New York, NY.

-Certain intravenously administered (acute) omega-3 fatty acids can activate critical molecular and cellular pathways within minutes to hours.
+Certain intravenously administered (acute) omega-3 fatty acids can modulate critical molecular and cellular pathways within minutes to hours.
 By contrast, omega-3 fatty acids in the form of dietary supplements (chronic administration) take days to weeks to exert their effects.

 Within 30 min to an hour of acute administration, omega-3 fatty acids rapidly enrich cell membranes with omega-3 FAs, cause synthesis of lipid bioactive mediators, preserve mitochondrial integrity, reduce oxidative stress, decrease pro-inflammatory responses, activate cell survival pathways and transcriptional regulation, and modulate ion homeostasis and neurogenesis.